-Many churches are experimenting with conducting services by live stream, Zoom, Skype or other video sharing methods.
+Many churches are now sharing services by live stream, Zoom, Skype or other video sharing methods.
 You are welcome to use our recordings during such services.
 If you are prerecording video and making it publicly available or effectively broadcasting - for example live streaming on Facebook or YouTube - please acknowledge John Keys and www.hymncds.com in the accompanying text.
 For prerecorded video only available to your congregation or directly connected live mechanisms such as Skype this is not necessary.Please note that we can only give our permission for use of recordings - if the music is in copyright there may still be licence requirements for reproducing the music (this is not usually required in a church, but is for streaming/recording).
 Here is the UK guidance:

 If music is involved, unless all the music is in the public domain written (both words and music) by composers and authors who died over 70 years ago – up to 31st December 1949, a licence is required.
 (Note that many traditional hymns are out of copyright, but there are some that aren't - for example Vaughan Williams does not go out of copyright until 2028).